czajkowskis/llama-herd/README.md

 npm start
 ```

+**Important Notes for Local Development:**
-**Note**: Make sure Ollama is running on port 11434 before starting the backend.
+- Make sure Ollama is running locally on port 11434 before starting the backend
+- The backend will connect to `http://localhost:11434` (not Docker's `http://ollama:11434`)
+- Make sure you've copied `.env.example` to `.env` in both backend and root directories

 ### Access the Application